interactivetools-com/ZenDB/README.md

 $newId        = DB::insert('users', $colsToValues);
 $affectedRows = DB::update('users', $colsToValues, "num = ?", 123);

 // Need to specify a raw SQL expression for the value?
-Use DB::raw()
+Use DB::rawSql()
-// Note: DB::raw() is the one way you can introduce SQL injection vulnerabilities,
+// Note: DB::rawSql() is the one way you can introduce SQL injection vulnerabilities,
 // so use with caution.
 Never pass user input this way.
 $colsToValues = [
-    'createdDate' => DB::raw("NOW()"),  // Never pass user input this way 'username'    => 'john',
+    'createdDate' => DB::rawSql("NOW()"),  // Never pass user input this way 'username'    => 'john',
     'email'       => 'john@example.com',
     'city'        => 'Vancouver'